The main purpose of this website is to provide documentation that complements my work on Buddhist art in India and Tibet.

 Ancient Temples in Lo Manthang

-It has been many years and several attempts in the making, now image galleries documenting the Jampa Lhakhang and Tupchen Lhakhang in Lo Manthang are online.
-These images have generously been provided by Philip and Marsha Lieberman (1993, 1994), who also published a selection of their documentation online (Tibetan Buddhist Wall Paintings of Mustang, Nepal), and Jaroslav Poncar (1998).
+After many years and several attempts in the making, image galleries documenting the Jampa Lhakhang and Tupchen Lhakhang in Lo Manthang are now online.
+These images have been generously provided by Philip and Marcia Lieberman (1993, 1994), who also published a selection of their documentation online (Tibetan Buddhist Wall Paintings of Mustang, Nepal), and Jaroslav Poncar (1998).
 Today, this documentation is invaluable due to the recent restorations of these temples, which are also partially documented through comparisons I took in 2013.
-I have already expressed my opinion about these restorations in two articles, now everyone can see what has been lost through them.
+I have already expressed my opinion about these restorations in two articles; now everyone can see what has been lost through them.

 A New Book on Alchi

 Finally, my publication on the Alchi Choskhor together with Jaroslav Poncar and Serindia is approaching the finishing line.
-Building on and including an updated version of the Sumtsek volume published by Roger Goepper it covers all early remains of the Alchi Choskhor.
-Through a detailed analysis of the architecture, murals and sculptures in their context, and their interrelationship to each other and to Tibetan textual sources likely known at the time, the publication offers a new understanding of the monuments historical and religious environment.
-Holger Neuwirth and Carmen Auer contribute on the architecture and their plans, and Rob Linrothe and Nils Martin contribute new studies on the lineage and foundation inscription of the Sumtsek respectively.
+Building on and including an updated version of Roger Goepper's Sumtsek volume, it covers all early remains of the Alchi Choskhor.
+Through a detailed analysis of the architecture, murals, and sculptures in their contexts and interrelationships, the publication offers a new understanding of the monument's historical and religious environment.
+Holger Neuwirth and Carmen Auer contribute studies on the architecture and plans, while Rob Linrothe and Nils Martin provide new analyses of the Sumtsek's lineage and foundation inscription.
 See also:

 The Interior Decoration of Wanla